MHaringa/insurancerating/docs/reference/calculate_excess_loss.md

 - data:

-  A data.frame with claim-level observations.
+  A data.frame with portfolio-level or claim-level observations.
+  Portfolio-level data can include policies without claims, for example rows where `n_claims = 0` and the claim amount is zero.

 - claim_amount: